jenssegers/laravel-mongodb-session/README.md

 Laravel MongoDB Session
 =======================

-A MongoDB session driver for Laravel 4, inspired by LMongo.
+A MongoDB session driver for Laravel 4 and Laravel 5, inspired by LMongo.
 For more information about Sessions, check http://laravel.com/docs/eloquent.

 Installation
 ------------